jneem/jneem.github.io/_drafts/ids.md

 ![](../images/ids_tikz_block_3.svg)

-Now that we have this internal representation, `quilt` needs to create a file on disk showing the new state.
+Now that we have this internal representation, `ojo` needs to create a file on disk showing the new state.
 That is, we want to somehow go from the internal representation above to the file